Chiara Gambirasio M’ama and V’arco

 The sculpture, titled M’ama, which evokes the idea of Mother Nature, or a “mother mountain,” thus layered in levels of perception and meaning, was conceived by the artist as an attempt at rapprochement and reconciliation, both with her own personal experience and with nature itself.
 Indeed, the form taken by the work is that of a mountain merging with a wood stump, in a kind of embrace that the artist hopes will also include visitors, called upon to embrace the sculpture.

-M’ama will be joined by a second sculpture set up at the ancient bridge connecting Castione della Presolana to Valle dei Mulini, in the area below the former summer camp.
+The second sculpture is set up at the ancient bridge connecting Castione della Presolana to Valle dei Mulini, in the area below the former summer camp.

-V’arco constitutes a sort of temporal and spatial arc that unites several dimensions: to the north that of the mountains, with their geological perspective; to the east that of the former camp, with all its emotional bearing; and to the south that of the valley in which TenarisDalmine itself, Fondazione Dalmine with the people involved in the participatory intervention, and GAMeC, which will host M’ama at the conclusion of its stay in Rusio, are located.
+V’arco constitutes a sort of temporal and spatial arc that unites several dimensions: to the north that of the mountains, with their geological perspective; to the east that of the former camp, with all its emotional bearing; and to the south that of the valley in which TenarisDalmine itself, Fondazione Dalmine with the people involved in the participatory intervention, and GAMeC are located.
 The arched form of V’arco echoes and joins the arches of the three bridges in Castione della Presolana that trace the river’s descent towards the valley.
 The orientation of the bridge and arch, comprising an intertwining of branches, painted in the colors of an “earth rainbow,” follows the direction of the sun from East to West, forming a halo of light that frames the peak of Presolana in a sunburst, casting branching shadows across the valley floor.

 Both of Chiara Gambirasio’s works for Thinking Like a Mountain thus speak of relationships, shared experiences, and spatiotemporal trajectories, but also of her enmeshed relationship with nature and the landscape, the real protagonists of her artistic interventions.